build-on-aws/prioritizing-event-processing-with-apache-kafka/README.md

 ### Messages and buckets

-In order to specify which bucket should be used your producer need to provide this information on the message key.
+In order to specify which bucket should be used, your producer need to provide this information on the message key.
 The partitioner will inspect each key in the attempt to understand in which bucket the message should be written.
-For this reason the key must be an instance of a [java.lang.String](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html) and it need to contain the bucket name either as one literal string or as the first part of a string separated by an delimiter.
+For this reason, the key must be an instance of a [java.lang.String](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html) and it needs to contain the bucket name either as one literal string or as the first part of a string separated by a delimiter.
 For example, to specify that the bucket is `Platinum` then following examples are valid:

 * Key = `"Platinum"`
 * Key = `"Platinum-001"`